microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 - Access your [Azure Native Dynatrace Service](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/azure-platform/azure-native-integration#access-your-dynatrace-environment) resource in Azure Portal.
 Access the Dynatrace environment from the Azure Portal
-- Login to the Dynatrace tenant and create a Dynatrace API Access token with the following scopes, after reviewing [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create it
+- Review [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create API Access token inside of Dynatrace.
-    - Write API Token
+- Login to the Dynatrace tenant and create a Dynatrace API Access token with the scope ```Write API Token``
 - In a separate notepad, please copy/paste the following things needed in a future step below
-  1) Keep the API token safe somewhere to be used in future step below, it will be following format: **dt0c01.ABC12345DEFGHI**
+  1) Jot down the API token, it will be following format: **dt0c01.ABC12345DEFGHI**
   2) Dynatrace tenant url, it should be in format link this: ``https://ABC.apps.dynatrace.com``
 -
 ### Azure Portal Prep